Poofjunior/website/projects/toolchanging_pen_plotter/2019-03-17-toolchanging_pen_plotter.md

 -->

 3D printers have come a long way, but they're only scratching the surface of what's possible with rapid-prototyping.
-For instance: what if our 3D printers could do more than simply print?
+What if our 3D printers could do more than simply print?
 What if they could doodle with pens, decorate with frosting, or place electrical components on circuit boards?
 My *Toolchanging Pen Plotter* proof-of-concept demonstrates the beginnings of an ecosystem where our 3D printers transform into general-purpose motion platforms.

+I've been inspired by some of [E3D's early work creating their toolchanger system](https://e3d-online.com/blog/2018/03/21/tool-changer-q/).
+Since the pricetag looks like it'll be out of my range, I thought: why not build my own and release it for others to enjoy too?
+I'm eager to see a world where toolchanging systems become the norm, but getting there will be a matter of getting these machines in to the hands of more people first.
+In my mind, kicking things off with an open-source system is critical to catalyzing the development of other areas of this ecosystem, like software support and tool types.

-In designing this project, I purposefully prevented myself from using conventional machine-shop tools as much as possible.
+In designing this project, I purposefully prevented myself from using expensive machine-shop tools as much as possible.
 The result is a system that is *fabricable* by anyone with access to a 3D printer, laser cutter, and some light hand tools.

 This project is the first (of many!) during my time in grad school studying Human-Centered Design and Engineering.